-Thanks to the fluctuating demand for legal services throughout the pandemic and subsequent recession, many areas of law experienced shifts in their growth trajectories.
-This sudden change jumpstarted many new and growing legal practice area.
-Also, the past year spotlighted more recession-proof legal practice areas.
+Thanks to the increasing demand for legal services over the past couple of years, many areas of law are experiencing shifts in their growth trajectories.
+These sudden changes have jumpstarted many new and growing legal practice areas.

 What areas of law are growing?

-The main areas of law that are growing are cybersecurity, cannabis, labor, elder law, energy, IP, and health.
+The main areas of law that are growing are cybersecurity, cannabis, labor, elder law, energy, IP, health, and student loan law.

 These growth areas don’t only affect new lawyers who are interested in transitioning to these eight fields.
 They also impact more experienced lawyers whose current area of practice overlaps with these emerging areas of practice.
 For example, employment lawyers need to stay up to date on regulatory changes and laws related to labor law.
 The same goes for health lawyers and insurance lawyers.